Prasaanth-2035/categorical_dummy_dataset/README.md

 This process involves a step-by-step walkthrough of **data preprocessing**, including **data cleaning**, **exploratory techniques** such as **frequency analysis, cross-tabulation, statistical testing, data transformation**, and **visual exploration** to extract meaningful patterns.

 ## **🛠️Requirement**
+This project was created in a **Microsoft Office Home and Student 2021** which made an Quick-analysis and queried dataset with **MySQL Workbench 8.0 CE 8.0.38.0** tools for data manipulation and retrieve data for further analysis.

 # Project Motativation: